-Balfour Aralia and Ming Aralia – Polyscias scutellaria ‘Balfourii’ and P. fruticosa Share this:Click to share on Pinterest (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window) Shop Now Common Name: Balfour Aralia and Ming Aralia Botanical Name: Polyscias scutellaria 'Balfourii' and P. fruticosa, pol-i-SCI-as Decorative Life: Many months to years.
+Balfour Aralia and Ming Aralia – Polyscias scutellaria ‘Balfourii’ and P. fruticosa Share this:Click to share on Pinterest (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window) Shop our Growers Choice Subscription!
+Shop Now Designed with love!
+Our Grower's Choice Subscription freshly picked and delivered to your door every month.
+Shop Now Common Name: Balfour Aralia and Ming Aralia Botanical Name: Polyscias scutellaria 'Balfourii' and P. fruticosa, pol-i-SCI-as Decorative Life: Many months to years.
 Availability: Year Round Family Roots: Members of the Araliaceae (aralia family).
 Family relatives include false aralia, Fatsia, American ginseng, English ivy and rice-paper plant.
 Native to Eastern Malaysia and the Western Pacific.
 Personality: Erect evergreen shrubs, 12-25 feet in the wild but much smaller when grown indoors as potted plants.
 Leaves shiny dark green, 3-5 lobed or 1-3 pinnate, from 2-3 inches and larger.
 While their yellow-green flowers can be many and impressive in the wild, they are not a main attribute when grown indoors.
 Storage Specifics: Chill sensitive, hold at 55F or higher.
 Tidbits: From the Greek “polys” meaning many, and “skias” for shade or canopy, referring to the sometimes large, many branched and spreading flower heads.
-What's New - Find the newest in distinct floral designs from our collection of premium luxury flowers, plants and gifts for any occasion.